THANK YOU TO ALL THE PARTNERS

 Between two sea-going regions

 From Cotentin to South Brittany, the DRHEAM-CUP / GRAND PRIX DE FRANCE DE COURSE AU LARGE is one of the most beautiful regattas you could imagine, between two sea-going regions and two great French harbours: Cherbourg-en Cotentin and La Trinité-sur-Mer.
 Open to amateurs and professionals, crews and solo-sailors, the race soon found its competitors.
-One hundred boats were at the start in the last edition in 2020 and we are expecting the same number or more in 2022.
+One hundred boats were at the start in the edition in 2020 and more in 2022.

 The spirit of the event is what has mainly attracted skippers: a race between big names in international sailing and dozens of amateur crews in a festive and popular atmosphere.
 It is also an opportunity for all those tempted to go up against the Irish Sea